Atlantic City–Brigantine Connector: Controversies

 According to the Las Vegas Sun, "more than a dozen" lawsuits were filed over the connector project.
 The lawsuit by the Westside homeowners was eventually dismissed by a federal judge in February 1998.
-Trump's legal battles against the project lasted four years; he dropped them in February 2001 in exchange for a settlement that would include a new exit ramp from the connector to Trump Marina.
+Trump's legal battles against the project lasted four years; he dropped them in February 2001 in exchange for a settlement that would include a new ramp to provide access from the future H-Tract casino to Trump Marina.
 Trump agreed to pay half the ramp's $12 million cost.
 A group of New Jersey mayors who also opposed the project filed suit to block "an inappropriate use of state funds".
 Their lawsuit was also dismissed; the court found the construction of the connector necessary whether the casino was built or not.

 Aside from the tunnel, the project was criticized for including a railroad grade crossing on a freeway.
 The design was opposed by the Federal Railroad Administration and rail advocacy groups for safety concerns; however, the SJTA said the design was a compromise to allow for a full interchange at Bacharach Boulevard and provide access to the convention center.